kakanetwork/VoIPY/README.md

 ## Licença:

-Este projeto é licenciado sob a [Licença MIT] - veja o arquivo [LICENSE.md] para detalhes.
+Este projeto é licenciado sob a [Licença MIT] - veja o arquivo [LICENSE] para detalhes.

-[CONTRIBUTING.md]: CONTRIBUTING.md
-[Licença MIT]: LICENSE.md
+[Licença MIT]: LICENSE